sunpy/sunraster/docs/installation.rst

 Installation
 ============

-SlitSpectrographPy requires Python 3.5+, SunPy 0.9+, ndcube 1.0.1+, astropy and matplotlib.
+RasterPy requires Python 3.5+, SunPy 0.9+, ndcube 1.0.1+, astropy and matplotlib.

 .. warning::

-    SlitSpectrographPy is still under heavy development and has not yet seen its first release.
+    RasterPy is still under heavy development and has not yet seen its first release.
 The API can change at any time and so should not be relied upon.
 However, we are striving towards releasing a stable version.
 If you would like to help by providing user feedback,